thedamon/radioslipstream/posts/2008-02-18-the-sweetness-of-the-beatness.md

 That said, if you’re one of those people who can’t stand ‘electronic’ music, you might want to wait a couple weeks.

-Phil’s torrent of songs is [here](http://www.mininova.org/tor/1099864) (his 2006 one gave me the idea to do [my own](http://www.radioslipstream.com/features/lists/2008/01/my-top-101-songs-from-2007/)), and I’d also like to mention that this episode includes the 1000th (and 1001st!) unique artist to be featured on Radio Slipstream.</em>
+I’d also like to mention that this episode includes the 1000th (and 1001st!) unique artist to be featured on Radio Slipstream.</em>

 Prosumer and Murat Tepeli / Serenity / Serenity (2008)
 Plej / Lay Of The Land / Electronic Music From The Swedish Left Coast (2003)